braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 4. Constructive definability, which mandates that all entities and processes arise from finite specifications;
 5. The phenomenon of evolution, wherein states succeed one another and generate observable change.

-Any attempt to merge or conflate these two temporal parameters would reintroduce at least one of the paradoxes afflicting prior formulations, such as the timeless stasis of the Wheeler-DeWitt constraint or the unphysical infinities of continuum assumptions.
+Any attempt to merge or conflate these two temporal parameters would reintroduce at least one of the paradoxes afflicting prior formulations, such as the timeless stasis of the Wheeler-DeWitt constraint **[(Anderson, 2012)](/monograph/appendices/a-references#A.7)**.
 :::

 ### 1.2.2 Definition: Global Logical Time {#1.2.2}